What is an Endowment?

-Chairmen of the board of directors
+Chairmen of the Board of directors

 Assets of the endowment

-Use of assets of the endowment
+Use of assets

-The endownment keeps accounting books, compiles and submits financial statements in accordance with accounting and auditing regulations.
+An Endowment keeps accounting books, compiles and submits financial statements in accordance with accounting and auditing regulations.

-Tax treatment of the endownment
+Tax treatment of an Endowment

 If the donation of a property is carried out by a person or legal entity who is not a taxpayer of VAT, there is no obligation to charge and VAT payment on that turnover.

-Documents and Information Required for Endowment
+Documents and Information required for founding of an Endowment